 7. How To Wear A Wedding Ring?

-Traditionally, and in most cultures, your engagement ring and wedding ring are worn together on the same finger, commonly known as the ring finger (on the left hand).
+Traditionally, your engagement ring and wedding ring are worn together on the same finger.
+That is commonly known as the ring finger (on the left hand).
 Generally, the wedding ring is placed on the finger first so that it resides closest to your heart, with the engagement ring following on the outside.

 As most people prefer to wear these two rings together, there are many wedding ring sets that are specifically designed to match each other.
-For many, this is a very popular choice when planning their engagement and wedding rings.
+This is a very popular choice for many when planning their engagement and wedding rings.

 However, another option that some people choose is to wear their wedding ring on top of their engagement ring to keep it secure on the finger.